Support Equipment

 Supported Howitzers

-The FAASV exists to keep tracked artillery batteries supplied with separate-loading ammunition while crews remain under armor.
+The FAASV exists to keep tracked artillery batteries supplied with separate-loading ammunition while crews and ammunition remain under armor.

 Compatible itemItem typeCompatibility evidence